vasudev-gm/regtweaks/Office-FAQ.md

+## How long can I use MS Office without activation?

+If case you installed the 30-day trial copy of `Office 365`, you will be able to use Office for `30 days` without any issues. `Office 2016 or Office 2019` allows you to use it `5 days` as "extended trial period".

 ## How do I activate Office 2019 via telephone?

 Visit the [Self Service for Mobile Web Portal](https://microsoft.gointeract.io/interact/index?interaction=1461173234028-3884f8602eccbe259104553afa8415434b4581-05d1&accountId=microsoft&appkey=196de13c-e946-4531-98f6-2719ec8405ce&Language=English&CountryCode=US&CountryLanguage=EN&Click%20To%20Call%20Caller%20Id=+34678336575&startedFromSmsToken=5mKSRIk&token=ugyRTu&tdsourcetag=s_pctim_aiomsg) and follow the iinstructions.